epics-modules/Dante/docs/source/index.rst

    * - TimeConstant, TimeConstant_RBV
      - ao, ai
      - DanteTimeConstant
      - The time constant.
-NOT SURE WHAT THIS DOES.
+Used for digital deconvolution in the case of continuous reset signals.
    * - TailCoefficient, TailCoefficient_RBV
      - ao, ai
      - DanteTailCoefficient
      - The tail coefficient.
-NOT SURE WHAT THIS DOES.
+Not currently used.
    * - BaseOffset, BaseOffset_RBV
      - longout, longin
      - DanteBaseOffset
      - The base offset.
-NOT SURE WHAT THIS DOES.
+Used for digital deconvolution in the case of continuous reset signals.
    * - OverflowRecoveryTime, OverflowRecoveryTime_RBV
      - ao, ai
      - DanteOverflowRecoveryTime
      - The overflow recovery time.
-NOT SURE WHAT THIS DOES.
+Not currently used.

 Run-time statistics
 -------------------